aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-documents/optimize-pdf-document/_index.md

 A PDF document may sometimes contain additional data.
 Reducing the size of a PDF file will help you optimize network transfer and storage.
 This is especially handy for publishing on web pages, sharing on social networks, sending by e-mail, or archiving in storage.
 We can use several techniques to optimize PDF:

-- Optimize page content for online browsing
+- Optimize page content for online browsing.
-- Shrink or compress all images
+- Shrink or compress all images.
-- Enable reusing page content
+- Enable reusing page content.
-- Merge duplicate streams
+- Merge duplicate streams.
-- Unembed fonts
+- Unembed fonts.
-- Remove unused objects
+- Remove unused objects.
-- Remove flattening form fields
+- Remove flattening form fields.
-- Remove or flatten annotations
+- Remove or flatten annotations.

 {{% alert color="primary" %}}